Fiveable

 • Consider the perspective of the target audience and assess whether the article effectively communicates its intended message in a clear, concise, and coherent manner

-• Collaborate with reporters or other editors to discuss and implement that enhance the overall clarity and readability of the article
+• Collaborate with reporters or other editors to discuss and implement revisions that enhance the overall clarity and readability of the article

 Grammar, Punctuation, and Style Errors